Stevenhulse14/pokeRedux/README.md

 # pokeRedux

-And example of using Redux Toolkit and w the Pokemon API
+And example of using Redux Toolkit w the Pokemon API